-3. Board Standing Committees
+\ 3.
+Board Standing Committees

-Strongly Disagree Disagree Neutral Agree Strongly Agree Not Applicable or Do Not Have Experience The current committee structure of the Board is appropriate d O \bigcirc \bigcirc \bigcirc 0 \bigcirc The amount of time spent in Committee meetings is adequate to the issues considered e () \bigcirc \bigcirc 0 \bigcirc \bigcirc Presentations by staff are appropriate, timely, and succinct • 0 0 0 • Adequate time is given for discussion and Q&A 0 0 0 0 \bigcirc \bigcirc
+Strongly Disagree Disagree Neutral Agree Strongly Agree Applicable or Do Not Have Experience The current committee structure of the Board is appropriate The amount of time spent in Committee meetings is adequate to the issues considered Presentations by staff are appropriate, timely, and succinct Adequate time is given for discussion and Q&A Finance and L Audit, Risk, ar Development Research Cor [For each committee states and L Audit, Risk, ar [For each committee states are and L Audit, Risk, grams, Diver and Use Cond d Compliand Committee nmittee selected, the rsity & Univer mmittee ce Committe following qu rsity Commu e uestions will a inity Committee I believe the fo ollowing aspe ects of this co ommittee and d its work are ir n need of in nprovement.

-I serve on the following standing committees: (select all that apply)

-- Academic Programs, Diversity & University Community Committee (APDUC)

-- Finance and Land Use Committee

-- Audit, Risk, and Compliance Committee

-Development Committee

-Research Committee

-[For each committee selected, the following questions will appear:]

-I believe the following aspects of this committee and its work function well:

-I believe the following aspects of this committee and its work are in need of improvement.

-4. What do you believe are the top 2-3 strategic issues that warrant the Board of Visitors' attention over the next 12 months?
+4. What do you believe are the top 2-3 strategic issues that warrant the B oard of

+Visitors' attention over the next 12 months?

 New Academic Offerings

 Athletics

 Physical Plant Development (new buildings) Ensuring

 the Success of the New President Financial

 Sustainability

 Student Affairs

 Business Efficiency

 Faculty Productivity

 Long-Range Planning

 Campus Emergency Preparedness

 Anti-Racism, Diversity, and Inclusive Excellence

 Other (please specify)

 5. How might the effectiveness of the Board be enhanced?

 6. What issues or areas of discussion should be eliminated?

 7. What issues or areas of discussion should be added?

 8. On what issues or areas do you require more information?

-9. Is there anything we can do as a Board to make our work more effective?

-10. Any additional comments or suggestions?
+9. Is there anything we can do as a Board to make our work more effectiv 10.
+Any additional comments or suggestions?